 The Council has had a sustainable procurement policy since 2009.
 The current policy outlines the key aims and objectives to meet each of the sustainable procurement duty outcomes.
-The policy is currently being updated to reflect the new net-zero targets.
-The updated policy will be taken to the Corporate Management Team for approval late 2019.
+The policy is due for renewal however it has been agreed that the sustainable procurement policy will be incorporated into the review of the Procurement Strategy and will reflect the transition to net-zero and a circular economy.
+The review of the strategy will take place during 2021-22.